Welcome to the Arketi Friday Flyer!

 Social Media Marketing

-In case you haven’t seen it, the Lego company has been on fire with their social media content.
+In case you haven’t seen it, companies like Lego and Nike have been on fire with their social media content.
 It’s interesting, funny, edgy and meaningful.
-Although this B2C company leverages their colorful products, B2B companies can still learn a few lessons.
-For one, images speak a thousand tweets.
-(PR News: The Secret Behind Lego’s Great Social Content is Basic)
+Although these B2C companies leverages their products, B2B companies can still learn a few lessons.
+(PR News: The Secret Behind Lego’s Great Social Content is Basic) and (SocialMedia Biz: The Secret Behind Nike’s Great Social Media Content)

 As the demand for virtual/hybrid events continues to grow, we need to factor in how we define our approach by focusing on who our audience really is, and then use those insights to design the outcomes and content for our event.
 Recalibrating how you assess event objectives makes all the difference when creating attendee experiences that drive engagement, impact, legacy, and behavior change.
 (MarketingProfs: Post-Pandemic Event Checklist: Audience-Centric Innovation and Messaging)